 “Photo by August Jennewein/courtesy UMSL”.

-In September of 2016, after tracing my ancestry to the Bamileke, I was given the name "Elong" in a formal ceremony by the Cameroon Royal Council, in Silver Spring, Maryland.
+In September of 2016, after tracing my ancestry to the Bamileke (thank you African Ancestry), I was given the name "Elong" in a formal ceremony by the Cameroon Royal Council, in Silver Spring, Maryland.
 Elong are affectionate and have a positive, radiant image.
 They are innocent and remain happy even through difficult times.
 They help others.
 I have since legally added Elong to reflect pride in my Cameroonian ancestry.

 Again, thank you for visiting.